NumEconCopenhagen/projects-2019-ob4ever/dataproject/README.md

 The project is excecuted by connecting to statistics of Denmark by a API.

-To produce our results - one just run the notebook chronologicaly.
+To produce our results - run the ipybn.file chronologicaly.